Skip to content

 Police violence and custodial deaths in India | Tasnim News Agency, CC BY 4.0, via Wikimedia Commons

 In another instance, a man in West Bengal was assaulted for stepping out to buy milk, and he later died from his injuries.
 However, there has been no outrage against police brutality throughout the anti-CAA protests and the following lockdown.
-The brutal custodial death of Jayaraj and Bennix has enabled many Indians to express their anguish on social media.
+The brutal custodial death of Jayaraj and Bennicks has enabled many Indians to express their anguish on social media.

 There is no denying that torture and beating up of suspects to extract confession remains a significant source of police legitimacy in India.
 This legitimacy is derived from people’s ignorance of their constitutional rights and the unfortunate arrogance of the police as an institution.